A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Methods

 \subsection{Continuum fitting}

 We use the following procedure for recovering the underlying quasar continuum on the blue side.
 Quasar emission lines in the \lal and \lab forest: N~{ {III}} 990 \AA, O~{ {VI}} 1033\AA, N~{ {II}} 1085\AA, Fe~{ {III}} 1125\AA \ and C~{ {III}} 1175\AA, are more widely spaced and broader on average than emission lines on the red side \citep{Shull12}.
 We therefore start with fitting a spline to the spectrum with initial fixed points $\sim 1700$ km s$^{-1}$ intervals as above (more specifically, $25$ pixels in the wavelength array).
 The spline-fitting procedure of \citet{Dallaglio08} iteratively excludes individual pixels within the bins which have the largest negative deviations from the fit via asymmetric sigma clipping.
-Convergence is achieved when the standard deviation of retained flux pixels is below the average observed noise in each bin.
+Convergence is achieved when the standard deviation of the retained flux pixels is below the average observed noise in each bin.

-However, we find that the fit has a tendency to return unphysical ``wiggles'' when it interpolates over absorbers with $\Delta v \gtrsim 0.5$ of the binning width due to being stuck to its `first guess' even after all the absorbed pixels are masked.
+However, we find that the fit has a tendency to return unphysical ``wiggles'' when it interpolates over absorbers with $\Delta v \gtrsim 0.5$ of the distance between fixed points due to the procedure being stuck to its `first guess' even after all the absorbed pixels are masked.
 To circumvent this, we implement a more drastic absorber-masking procedure and run the fitter again after explicitly removing all information on pixels identified as absorbers after a first pass.
 Additionally, we use a stringent requirement that $>40\%$ of all pixels in a bin must be un-masked in order for that bin to factor into the fitting at all.
 We find the resulting continuum recovery to be far better at interpolating across strong H~{ {I}} absorbers, yet nearly identical to the old procedure in their absence (Appendix~\ref{app:contfit}).